arabianq/pipewire-soundpad/README.md

 ```

 * **Using systemd (recommended):**
-  If you installed PWSP using .rpm or .deb packages, the systemd service is added automatically.
+  If you installed PWSP using prebuilt packages, the systemd service is added automatically.
     1. **Start the service:**
         ```bash
         systemctl --user start pwsp-daemon